AstarNetwork/astar-docs/docs/learn/dapp-staking-v3/dapp-staking-faq.md

 ## General Info About Migration From v2 to v3

-These are major remars about the migration:
+These are major remarks about the migration:

 - All registered dApps will be migrated, no actions required from the owners.
 - Staker’s _locked_ tokens will be migrated.